Cork railway tunnel: Development

 The tunnel was designed by architect John Benjamin Macneill for Great Southern and Western Railway (GSWR) and built by contractor William Dargan.
 The initial route was proposed to follow the Blackpool valley and the Kiln River.
 This was discounted because of the cost of property acquisition.
 A second route was considered along the Glen River Valley.
 However, the topography was found to be too steep.
 The third, and ultimately selected, route was for the tunnel to be bored through a sandstone ridge.

 Work began on the selected route in August 1847 with the sinking of ventilation shafts, the external structures of which remain visible over the route of the tunnel.
 Tunneling works were undertaken simultaneously from both ends of the tunnel in 1847, and the construction headings met under Victoria (now Collins) Barracks on 29 July 1854.
 A few days later, the chairman, some directors, a secretary, and an engineer of GSWR walked the full length of the tunnel.

 Two men died during construction of the tunnel, and many more were injured, when a mistimed explosives blast occurred on 13 March 1850.
 A commemorative plaque to the two men, Michael Driscoll (24) and John McDonnell (30), was dedicated where the modern road bridge passes over the northern mouth of the tunnel at The Glen.

 The tunnel, which averages at 24 ft in height and 28 ft in width, is supported by a three-ring brick arch which, reputedly, required several million bricks from Youghal brickworks.
 The tunnel construction was difficult, with progress at one point falling "as low as three feet per week".
 Construction took seven years and completed in 1855.

+Many tonnes of red sandstone, extracted during the tunneling, was used in a number of subsequent construction projects in the city.